 - Collaboration with our stakeholders

-- (Note 1) GRESB (Global Real Estate Sustainability Benchmark) is a benchmark developed by a group of leading western pension funds.
-It evaluates the sustainability considerations of real estate companies and the managing entities, and is being utilized by major institutional investors for example when selecting investment targets.
+- (Note 1) GRESB is a benchmark developed by a group of leading western pension funds.
+Measures ESG (Environmental, Social and Governance) integration of real estate companies and the managing entities, and is being utilized by major institutional investors for example when selecting investment targets.